markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Notice how we don't even need to worry about setting a `flex-basis` value for `.step-text`.
 When that value is omitted, the browser gives it a value of `auto`, which allows it to be whatever width is left over.

 One last thing we need to do is tell the `img` element to limit its width to be whatever it's container is.
-This isn't a problem with most browsers, but Microsoft Edge and Internet Explorer can be a little buggy with it, so it's always worth putting in a little extra to have a uniform design across browsers.
+This isn't a problem with most browsers, but Microsoft Edge can be a little buggy with it, so it's always worth putting in a little extra to have a uniform design across browsers.
 Create this CSS rule for it:

 ```css
 .step-img img {